SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 AutoBone works by recording movement data and simulating that movement rapidly while gradually adjusting the bone lengths.
 When adjusting bone lengths, the algorithm measures the amount the feet slide to know whether it's achieving a better or worse outcome with each adjustment.
 By iterating over the data multiple times, the algorithm is able to obtain reasonable bone length values with minimal foot sliding.

-The AutoBone algorithm uses classic machine learning technique called [hyperparameter optimization][1] to acquire the bone length values.
-First, many samples of movement data are recorded, then using [hyperparameter optimization][1], the algorithm gradually adjusts the bone lengths to minimize the error of foot sliding.
+The AutoBone algorithm uses [hyperparameter optimization][1] to estimate bone length values.
+First, a defined number of samples of movement data are recorded, then using [hyperparameter optimization][1], the algorithm gradually adjusts the bone lengths to minimize the error of foot sliding.
 Error is calculated through multiple different methods, but generally it is formulated to retain the headset's reported height, "average" human body proportionality, and reduce the amount that the feet slide during movement.

 Almost all of the algorithm's internal values are exposed through the config file.
 Read the following [Configuration documentation](#configuration-documentation) section to learn more.